Dark City (1998 film): Casting

 About the character of Mr Hand, Proyas said: "I had Richard in mind physically when I wrote the character, because I had these strange, bald-looking men with an ethereal, androgynous quality", and O'Brien had famously played a similar character (Riff Raff) in The Rocky Horror Show.
 When Proyas visited London to cast the film, he met with O'Brien and found him suitable for the role.

 Daniel P. Schreber, the character portrayed by Kiefer Sutherland, was named after Daniel Paul Schreber, a German judge with narcissistic, paranoid psychosis, and possibly schizophrenia, whose autobiographical Memoirs of My Nervous Illness (Denkwürdigkeiten eines Nervenkranken) (1903) inspired some elements of the film's plot.
-Hurt was originally asked to play Dr Schreber.
+William Hurt was originally asked to play Dr Schreber before eventually being cast as Inspector Bumstead.
 Proyas said that Ben Kingsley was one of the original choices to portray Dr Schreber.
 When Sutherland received the script he didn't understand why it was sent to him, thinking it was a mistake and that they wanted his father Donald.